asnaqsys/asnaqsys.github.io/manuals/escape/fx/interactive-program.md

 mermaid: true
 ---

+Migrated Functions that have a user interface extend either the SingleSubfileProgram or the SubfileProgram classes which in turn extend the InteractiveProgram class.

 ## InteractiveProgram Class

 The _InteractiveProgram_ class is an abstract subclass of _EscapeProgram_, designed specifically for user-interactive applications.
 It extends the base functionality with screen-based interactions, prompting, and UI management, making it suitable for programs that require user input and display handling.
 Its primary responsibilities include: